endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

     ++out;
 }
 ```
-This has the advantage that the "for" clauses now deal only with the "it" variable; that is, it is now a "normal" for loop.
+This has the advantage that the `for` clauses now deal only with the `it` variable; that is, it is now a "normal" for loop.

 ## C-style typecasts